 You may also find one or both knees lacking full movement, especially extension.

 How is Knee Arthritis Diagnosed?

 On examination, your physiotherapist or doctor will look for signs of limited knee movement and deformity, swelling and, importantly, knee pain.
-In most cases an X-ray will be sufficient to show the degree of wear and tear.
-An MRI may also be used to to exclude soft tissue pathology.
+In most cases, an X-ray will be sufficient to show the degree of wear and tear.
+An MRI may also be used to exclude soft tissue pathology.

 What is the Treatment for Total Knee Replacement?

 Pre-operatively you may be prescribed a course of physiotherapy to prepare better your knee and its surrounding muscles for the upcoming surgery.

 Studies indicate that the better your muscle strength and knee range of movement before surgery, the better your recovery.